 The perception data supports our current academic and school environment goals.
 Perception data indicates the following trends: parent attendance at parent conferences, student-led conferences, and curriculum nights is high, consistency of beliefs across the school is evident, grade levels collaboratively plan weekly during professional learning communities, grade levels need to continue to look at student data to continue student growth and utilize student data to inform and adjust instructional needs, professional learning should be based on needs of students and staff members and provided/organized by the administrative team/district leadership.
-Overall, parents like and support Minter but parents feel that the school could be more welcoming and supportive.
-We note that this may be due to COVID protocols in place during the first half of the year.
+Overall, parents like and support Minter but parents feel that the school could be more consistent with communication across all levels.
+We will continue to work in this area in 2024-2025.
 An ongoing MTSS process supports the needs of students, school-wide procedures integrating PBIS and LIM are evident across all settings in the school, an area of continued improvement is that teachers help students set goals.
 This data tells us that we are on the right path towards successfully achieving our goals.
 This data allows the school to determine next steps, areas of improvement, and areas of strength.